russelllab/kinaseResistance/cosmic/README.md

-# Introduction
+# Activark predictions on somatic kinase variants

-This directory contains files and scripts for the analysis of Activark predictions on somatic variants (from [COSMIC](https://cancer.sanger.ac.uk/cosmic/classic) v98).
+This directory contains files and scripts for the analysis of Activark predictions on somatic kinase variants (from [COSMIC](https://cancer.sanger.ac.uk/cosmic/classic) v98).

 ## Data Files